hrizen/techbits.io/20210319-autologin-resume-script/autologin-resume-script.md

 `npm install` is something that shouldn't be run as sudo.
 To run as the user from a root script, you could use: `su username -c "npm install something"`, but as the script is run as sudo, anything inside effectively has sudo, we'd need to drop it with `sudo -u username npm install something`.

-This is a lot more secure, and despite temporarily having a logged in user, it is an account that doesn't have elevated permissions.
+This is a lot more secure, and despite temporarily having a logged in user, it's an account that doesn't have elevated permissions.

 ## Cleaning up
 Once everything has run, we can remove the sudo permission, the autologin and the command from .profile: